 Today there is all kind of talk about rigor and high standards; Mrs. Roby would fit right in to this world.
 Her class was hard, and expectations were high.
 I remember the first day of my junior year when she told us we had one week to read the New Testament because most allusions are either from the Bible or Shakespeare and we would never be able to identify Biblical allusions without reading the Bible.
 I kept thinking “there’s no way she can test us over the whole New Testament” but she did.

-Her grading style was hard where one comma splice was deserving of an F. Did she grade too harshly?
-Before you are quick to answer, those of us in her class don’t misuse commas and know how to use the English language appropriately.
+Her grading style was hard where one comma splice cost you a letter grade.
+Did she grade too harshly?
+Before you are quick to answer, those of us in her class know how to use commas correctly and understand writing conventions.

 I also remember that tardiness was never an option.
 I only remember one student being tardy to her class, and that never happened again.